finalManu/per-capita-football/README.md

 ## How does it work?

-Node.js is used to run Puppeteer in headless mode to scrape the the market value of four pages worth (aprox ~100) of teams from transfermarkt.
+Puppeteer runs in headless mode to scrape the the market value of four pages worth (aprox ~100) of teams from transfermarkt.

 The [REST countries](https://restcountries.com/) API is then used to fetch flag images and population data of the resulting countries.